euctrl-pru/website/about/index.md

 ---
 <br>

-Our work is based on sound statistical grounds and best practices and on specific theories and studies as listed in the [References]({{ "/about/references/" | prepend: site.baseurl }}) page.
+Our work is based on best practices and on specific theories and studies as listed in the [References]({{ "/about/references/" | prepend: site.baseurl }}) page.